-This trial was comparing different ways of having a drug called rituximab alongside chemotherapy as the first treatment for follicular lymphoma.
+This trial compared different ways of having rituximab alongside chemotherapy as the first treatment for follicular lymphoma.

 More about this trial

 Rituximab is a type of targeted treatment called a monoclonal antibody.
 It targets a protein called CD20 on lymphoma cells.
-It sticks to all the CD20 proteins it finds.
-The cells of the immune system pick out the marked cells and kill them.
+It sticks to the CD20 proteins, and the cells of the immune system pick out these marked cells and kill them.

-When this trial was done, the standard treatment was to have rituximab through a drip into a vein.
-In this trial, researchers were looking at giving it as an injection just under the skin (a subcutaneous injection).
+When this trial was done, the standard treatment was to have rituximab through a drip into a vein (an intravenous injection).
+In this trial, researchers looked at giving it as an injection just under the skin (a subcutaneous injection).

-The trial was in 2 parts.
-The aim of the first part was to look at what happened to subcutaneous rituximab in the body.
+The aim of the first part was to look at what happens to subcutaneous rituximab in the body.
 This is called

 Summary of results

-127 people joined the first part of the trial.
-They all had follicular lymphoma and hadn’t had any other treatment.
+The trial recruited over 500 people in total.
+They all had follicular lymphoma and hadn’t had any other treatment before.

-The people taking part were put into 1 of 2 treatment groups by a computer.
+The people taking part were put into 1 of 2 treatment groups at random.
 Neither the people taking part, nor their doctors could choose which group they were in.
 This is called a randomised trial.

-People in both groups had 1 dose of intravenous rituximab with their first cycle of chemotherapy.
-After that, people in one group had intravenous rituximab with each subsequent cycle of chemotherapy.
-People in the other group had subcutaneous rituximab with each cycle of chemotherapy.
+Everyone also had one dose of intravenous rituximab with their first cycle of chemotherapy.
+After that, people in one group had intravenous rituximab with their chemotherapy.
+And people in the other group had subcutaneous rituximab with their chemotherapy.